-If you are just getting started into hammock camping, then you are going to come across thousands of options gear-wise.
+If you are just getting started on hammock camping, then you are going to come across thousands of options gear-wise.
 This is going to be incredibly frustrating if you don’t have someone with you to tell you what you need.
 This list is going to be for entry-level beginners and it will include the basics of what you will need.

 - Hammock: You are going to want a gathered-end hammock.
 The main idea here is to find one that you love.
 Any hammock is fine for entry-level, but it is best to find one that has an appropriate weight range for you, and that doesn’t have excess fabric.

 - Bug Net: You are going to want one that is simple to use and that has a horizontal zip.
-Ones with horizontal zips will conform nicely with the hammock which makes it easy-to-use and set up.
+Ones with horizontal zips will conform nicely with the hammock which makes it easy to use and set up.

 - Tarp: You are going to want a tarp that has only a few tie-outs, usually two works best.
 If you can find one that has tie-outs that are diamond shape/pitch, then it will make it super easy to set up.
 If you want more options when pitching your tarp, then going with one that has multiple tie-outs is what you want.

-- Suspension/Hardware: Carabiners is the best thing for entry-level since it is simple to use and has a no fuss connection.
+- Suspension/Hardware: Carabiners is the best thing for entry-level since it is simple to use and has a no-fuss connection.
 This essentially means that you are unlikely to screw up connecting the hammock to the tree with these!

 - Tree Strap: You can’t really go wrong with these, just pick one that has many loops and a long daisy chain and you are set.

-- Top Insulation: You will want a sleeping bag or a quilt style bag for top insulation.
-Basically any type that lacks zippers is best for hammock sleeping.
+- Top Insulation: You will want a sleeping bag or a quilt-style bag for top insulation.
+Basically, any type that lacks zippers is best for hammock sleeping.